tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/L2/log-in-GitHub.md

 ---
-title: "Log in GitHub"
+title: "Logging into GitHub"
-permalink: /learning-and-development/pathways/geo-python/lessons/L2/log-in-GitHub/
+permalink: /learning-and-development/pathways/geo-python/lessons/L2/log-in-github/
 sidebar:
   nav: "geo-python"
 ---

-# Logging into GitHub

 If you\'re reading this, you have presumably found your way to GitHub, but perhaps you have not logged in.